Mining & Metallurgical Engineering

 For more information:

-The curriculum is arranged to provide students with a broad background for a career as a modern mining engineer providing high tech solutions to the problems of supplying society with the raw materials required in the 21st Century in an environmentally responsible manner.
+The Department of Mining & Metallurgical Engineering at the University of Nevada, Reno offers Bachelor of Science degrees in Mining Engineering and Metallurgical Engineering.
+The curricula are arranged to provide students with the broad background necessary for a career as a modern mining or metallurgical engineer.
+Students graduate with the skills to provide high tech solutions to the challenge of supplying society with the raw materials required in the 21st Century in an environmentally responsible manner.
 Graduates are prepared for industrial employment or further advanced study.

-The University of Nevada, Reno is home to the nationally known, competitive mining team, the Mackay Miners.
+The University of Nevada, Reno is home to the internationally known competitive mining team, the Mackay Miners.